 Finally, the combiner is adjustable.
 This allows it to be adjusted to the perfect setting for clear visibility and minimal distraction.

 Smart Helmets: Conclusion

-Sure, we’ve forged ahead with stronger (yet lighter) materials.
-And we’ve added ancillaries such as microphones, bluetooth units or action cameras.
+Sure, we’ve forged ahead with stronger, lighter materials.
+And we’ve added ancillaries such as microphones, Bluetooth units or action cameras.

 But to make the move over to a fully-fledged smart motorcycle helmet takes some thinking!